eyeclept/SHSE/README.md

 ## AI Summaries

-When a compatible LLM API is configured (`LLM_API_BASE`), SHSE performs hybrid retrieval at query time: BM25 results are returned immediately while a vector search gathers context chunks for the generative model.
-The summary appears as a collapsible card above the standard results.
+When a compatible LLM API is configured (`LLM_API_BASE`), SHSE performs hybrid retrieval at query time:

+1. BM25 results render immediately
+2. An HTMX request fires for `/api/semantic?q=...` — vector search + AI summary load in the right rail without blocking the main results
+3. Suggested keywords extracted from semantic results appear as chips to help refine the query

 AI summaries can be toggled per-user in settings.
-If the LLM API is unreachable, SHSE falls back to BM25-only results without error.
+If the LLM API is unreachable, SHSE falls back to BM25-only results without error, and the semantic rail is hidden.

-### Deferred vectorization
+### Automatic vectorization

-If the LLM API is unavailable during indexing, documents are stored with `vectorized=false`.
-Once the API is reachable again, run:
+After every successful crawl, SHSE automatically dispatches a vectorize job if `LLM_API_BASE` is set.
+The job appears in the Admin → Jobs page with kind `vectorize`.
+To trigger it manually:

 ```bash
 python cli.py vectorize
 ```

-This backfills embeddings across the entire index.
-Also useful when switching embedding models.
+### Deferred vectorization

+If the LLM API is unavailable during indexing, documents are stored with `vectorized=false` and picked up automatically on the next crawl, or manually via `python cli.py vectorize`.
+Useful when switching embedding models.

 See [docs/llm.md](docs/llm.md) for the full API reference.